Not sure what type of radiator you need? Let the experts help you choose the perfect style for your home

 While designer radiators can become a real focal point in the home, do remember to double check that their heat output will heat your room adequately.

 This calculation will take into account the size of the room and what type of glazing you have.
-There are plenty of online BTU calculators you can use for this — all you will need to do is know the measurements of the room in cubic feet.
+There are numerous online BTU calculators available for use, and all you need to do is know the room's measurements in cubic feet.

 Also, in rooms that are larger than 6m in any direction, it is a good idea to consider more than one radiator in order to get a good distribution of heat.